yepakh/nodus-backend/README.md

 - Description: The main gRPC microservice containing all the business logic.

+### Nodus.Auth

+- Description: A gRPC microservice responsible for user authorization and authentication.

 ### Nodus.Auth.Handler

 - Description: A library used to integrate the authentication microservice into the middleware of other services.